bwlewis/about_that_study/arshad_et_al.md

 steroid therapy between the treatment (given HCQ) and control (not given HCQ) arms.
 In those results, exactly 84 of 190 total subjects in each arm were given steroid therapy.
 That is the point of matching!
-Matched data control for differences between subjects, emulating a randomized, controlled design.
+Matched data control for differences between subjects, emulating a blocked, and possibly randomized depending on matching details, design.

 Because so many subjects received steroid therapy in this study, it was hard for the matching process to find lots of subjects *not given* steroids.
 This